Networks

 Cultural Expertise Network

-CASCA’s Cultural Expertise Network seeks to accomplish a series of interrelated goals:
+The work of CASCA's Cultural Expertise Network is guided by a series of interrelated goals:

 1. Contribute to the further development and refinement of cultural expertise as a service and career pathway in Canada.

-2. Facilitate the professionalization of, and support provided to, graduate and early-career CASCA member-anthropologists entering the field, such as through CASCA-sponsored training, workshops, and events.
+2. Facilitate the professionalization of, and support provided to, graduate and early-career CASCA member-anthropologists entering the field.

 3. Help ensure anthropologists' practice of cultural expertise is legally principled and sound, culturally competent, and ethical at disciplinary, deontological, and legal scales.

-6. Consolidate the role of anthropologists acting as experts in court for voicing and making room to the voices of the beneficiaries of cultural expertise.
+6. Consolidate the role of anthropologists acting as experts in court for voicing and making room for the voices of the beneficiaries of cultural expertise.

 Network Membership

 Dr. Emma Varley is Associate Professor in the Department of Anthropology at Brandon University.
 Her ethnographic research in South Asia highlights the forces associated with poor maternal and neonatal health indicators, reveals the complexity of the social determinants of health during conflict and in zones of unstable governance, and engages in-depth with the cultural, ethical, and experiential textures of medicine.
-She has participated to various crucial activities of the ERC funded projects on cultural expertise and served since 2014 as cultural expert appointed in legal proceedings in the United Kingdom, United States, and Canada, predominantly on asylum and refugee claims.
+She has served since 2014 as a cultural and country expert appointed in legal proceedings in the United Kingdom, United States, and Canada, predominantly on asylum and refugee claims.

 Membership